 Mangazina di Rei, The King’s Storehouse, illustrates Bonaire’s history.

-The Mangazina di Rei is one of the oldest stone structures on Bonaire (1820) and is about the same age as Fort Oranje, which stands guard at the harbor in Kralendijk, the capital of Bonaire.
-It was used by the government (Rei–the King) to store provisions for the government slaves, as well as the tools used for farming.
+Mangazina di Rei is one of the oldest stone structures on Bonaire from 1820.
+It is about the same age as Fort Oranje, which stands guard at the harbor in Kralendijk, the capital of Bonaire.
+It was used by the government (Rei–the King) to store provisions for the government slaves and tools for farming.
 Every Saturday afternoon, these slaves would meet at the Mangazina to receive their weekly provisions.

 In addition to the Rincon Mangazina, there is a second storehouse located in Amboina, one of Bonaire’s neighborhoods.